wazo-platform/xgong/README.md

 XiVO Gong
 =========

 Plays audio messages on a loud ringer.
-Used to notify the XiVO team when jobs on jenkins fail.
+Used to alert the XiVO team when jobs on jenkins have failed.
 The project is divided into 2 parts:

  * xgong

-    Micro HTTP service used for playing audio files on the ringer.
-Files can be uploaded and scheduled to be played at a certain time.
+    Micro HTTP service used for playing audio messages on the ringer.
+Audio files can be uploaded and scheduled to be played immediately or in the future.

  * xgong-jenkins

-    Client app that will periodically check a jenkins server for new failed jobs and send notificatiosn to the xgong HTTP server
+    Client app that will periodically check a jenkins server for failed jobs and send notifications to the xgong HTTP server.

 Server API
 ==========